-Although the authors are not experts with respect to metallurgy, the authors have reviewed the metallurgical test studies and consulted with metallurgical experts.
-The authors consider the information to be appropriate for the purposes for which it has been used in this report.
-The data from these studies are used in this Technical Report for the purposes of deriving reasonable and appropriate cutoffs for mineral resource reporting and determination of "reasonable prospects for eventual economic extraction".
+Although the author is not expert with respect to metallurgy, the author has reviewed the metallurgical test studies and consulted with metallurgical experts.
+The author considers the information to be appropriate for the purposes for which it has been used in this report.
+The data from these studies are used in this Technical Report for the purposes of deriving reasonable and appropriate cutoffs for mineral resource reporting and determination of "reasonable prospects for eventual economic extraction."